jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 I am going to go with the second one because it allows me to quickly iterate on my Share project and test changes without having to restart the entire Alfresco stack.

 So, to do that, I'm going start up my standalone Tomcat server that I just deployed my repo tier AMPs to.
-Then, I'm going to switch to my actions-tutorial-share project directory and run:
+Then, I'm going to switch to my actions-tutorial-share project directory and run `run.sh` (if you are on Windows, use `run.bat` instead).

-    mvn integration-test -Pamp-to-war

 That starts Alfresco Share on my embedded Tomcat server on port 8081 running the customizations in actions-tutorial-share.
 It will automatically find the Alfresco repository running on a standalone Tomcat at port 8080.